Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Modified PNJL Model

 \section{Modified PNJL Model}

 The Polyakov loop, \( \Phi \), plays a central role in this framework, serving as a fundamental order parameter in effective QCD models.
-It characterizes the spontaneous symmetry breaking of the \( \mathrm{SU}(2) \) gauge group and is essential for describing the confinement–deconfinement transition~\cite{FukushimaSkokov2017, Gattringer2011}.
-Its dynamics are governed by the Polyakov loop effective potential, \( \mathcal{U}(\Phi, T) \), which encapsulates the thermodynamic behavior of the strongly interacting medium~\cite{Fukushima2004}.
-As we now explore a possible coupling between confinement dynamics and cosmic expansion, through the structure and behavior of \( \mathcal{U}(\Phi, T) \).
+It characterizes the spontaneous break of the \( \mathbb{Z}(3) \) center symmetry of the \( \mathrm{SU}(3) \) color gauge group, which is closely related to the confinement–deconfinement transition~\cite{FukushimaSkokov2017, Gattringer2011}, and its dynamics are described by the effective Polyakov-loop potential $\mathcal{U}(\Phi,\Phi^{*},T)$, which summarizes the thermodynamic behavior of the strongly interacting medium near the transition region~\cite{Fukushima2004}.

-Hence, in this work, we propose a phenomenological modification to the Polyakov loop potential by introducing a coupling with the Hubble parameter \( H(t) \).
-This choice is motivated by the observation that, in quantum field theory in curved spacetimes, the large-scale dynamics of the universe can affect the vacuum structure of strongly interacting fields.
-Previous works have suggested that QCD vacuum fluctuations could be sensitive to the expansion of the universe, with the Hubble parameter serving as a natural scale of curvature in a Friedmann--Lemaître--Robertson--Walker (FLRW) background \cite{Holdom:2010ak, UrbanZhitnitsky2011, Ohta2011}.

-In this context, we note that both the Hubble parameter \( H(t) \) and the QCD scale \( \Lambda_{\mathrm{QCD}} \) have the same dimensions of mass when expressed in natural units.
-This dimensional equivalence allows the construction of a scale-free coupling without invoking higher-order curvature invariants, ensuring a natural extension of the effective potential.
-Then, to maintain the correct mass dimension of the Polyakov loop potential, we introduce a prefactor \( \alpha \) with units of \( \mathrm{MeV}^4 \), so that the new term preserves the appropriate energy scaling.

-Although our approach is phenomenological, it respects fundamental QCD constraints such as the mass dimension of the potential and the preservation of key symmetries in the confined phase.
-This framework provides a minimal and controlled way to explore possible connections between the non-perturbative QCD vacuum and the late-time acceleration of the Universe.

-To implement the cosmological coupling, we consider a phenomenological modification of the Polyakov loop potential \( \mathcal{U}(\Phi,\bar{\Phi},T) \), introducing a term proportional to \( H^d \), where \( H \) is the Hubble parameter and \( d \) is a free parameter to be constrained by observational data.
-This coupling is motivated by the possibility that the strongly coupled QCD vacuum could be influenced by the expansion of the Universe, especially during the confined phase.
-Moreover, to ensure that this modification affects only the confined regime, we include a multiplicative suppression factor \( f(\Phi) \), with the following properties: \( f(\Phi) \rightarrow 0 \) in the deconfined phase (\( \Phi \to 1 \)) and \( f(\Phi) \rightarrow 1 \) in the confined phase (\( \Phi \to 0 \)).
-This guarantees that the Hubble-dependent contribution is dynamically suppressed where confinement is absent, preserving the standard QCD behavior at high temperatures (Please see section~\ref{subsec:f} for more details).
-Then, the modification of the Polyakov loop potential is expressed as